 Instructions for making the King Ranch Chicken sauce:

-Melt butter in a large Dutch oven.
+- Melt butter in a large Dutch oven.
 Add in the shredded garlic.
 Sprinkle in flour, and stir with a wooden spoon and cook down for at least 5 minutes while stirring to form a roux.
-Add cumin, chili powder and garlic powder and stir to blend and cook down a few minutes more.
+Add cumin, chili powder, garlic powder, pepper and stir to blend and cook down a few minutes more.
+If you like it hot, add cayenne.1 stick butter, 4 cloves garlic shredded, 1/2 cup flour, 2 tablespoon cumin, 1 tablespoon ancho chili powder, 2 tablespoons garlic powder, 1/4 teaspoon cayenne, 6 grinds fresh black pepper

-Now it is time to add the milk and broth.
+- Now it is time to add the milk and broth.
 Bring to a simmer, while stirring.
 Add in the green chiles and tomatoes.
 Add black pepper, and if you like it spicy add in the cayenne pepper.
 Continue to stir and cook to allow mixture to slightly thicken.
-It will still be a soupy consistency, but don’t worry, it will soak up in the casserole.
+It will still be a soupy consistency, but don’t worry, it will soak up in the casserole.2 cups of milk, 2 cups chicken broth, 7 ounce can green chilies, 14 ounce can of tomatoes and peppers

 Instructions for assembling the King Ranch Chicken Casserole:

-Pre-heat oven to 350 degrees and spray a large deep casserole dish with oil.
-Place the sliced jalapeños in vinegar to do a quick pickle while you bake the King Ranch casserole.
+- Pre-heat oven to 350 degrees and spray a large deep casserole dish with oil.
+Place the sliced jalapeños in vinegar to do a quick pickle while you bake the King Ranch casserole.2 fresh jalapeños seeded and sliced, 1/4 cup white vinegar

-Starting with torn corn tortillas, begin to layer as though you are making a lasagne.
+- Starting with torn corn tortillas, begin to layer as though you are making a lasagne.
 Overlap the corn tortillas in the pan.
-Now ladle on some of the sauce, and the chicken, and some shredded cheddar.
-Be sure to save some of the cheddar to put on top when you bake.
+Now ladle on some of the sauce, and the chicken, and some shredded cheddar and monterey jack cheese.
+Be sure to save some of the cheese to put on top when you bake.
 Repeat these steps, with the final layer being tortillas.
-Now put a layer of sauce on the top of this.
+Now put a layer of sauce on the top of this.3 cups chopped smoked chicken, 15 corn tortillas, 16 ounce freshly shredded Monterey Jack cheese, 7 ounce cheddar cheese

-At this point, remove from oven and put cheddar over the top, and then bake until bubbly.
+- At this point, remove from oven and put cheddar over the top, and then bake until bubbly.
 Remove from oven and scatter the olives, and jalapeños over the top.
 Sprinkle with cilantro.
-You can also serve the jalapeño on the side.
+You can also serve the jalapeño on the side.7 ounce cheddar cheese

-We like to serve this with a few things on the table to put on top.
+- We like to serve this with a few things on the table to put on top.
 We have sour cream, salsa, extra black olives, and sliced avocado.
-We also serve black beans on the side.
+We also serve black beans on the side.4.2 ounce can of sliced Pearl olives, Fresh cilantro for garnish, 2 fresh jalapeños seeded and sliced